18F/handbook/_pages/general-information-and-resources/glossary.md

 - **PIF** - The [Presidential Innovation Fellows program](https://presidentialinnovationfellows.gov/) pairs innovators with top civil servants in the highest levels of the federal government to tackle some of the biggest challenges.
 PIF is an office within TTS.

 - **PII** - Personally Identifiable Information.

+- **PMO** - Project (or Program) Management Office, a temporary office to focus on a special funding project.

 - **PRA** - The Paperwork Reduction Act, enacted in 1980, aims to reduce the burden of federally imposed paperwork for U.S. businessess and the public.